 - varicose veins

 Urinary tract infections (UTI) and kidney stones are common among people with PKD.
 About 20% to 30% of people with PKD develop kidney stones.
-High blood pressure occurs in about 60% to 70% of people with PKD and for many is the first sign of the disease.
+High blood pressure occurs in about 60% to 70% of people with PKD by the age of 29 and for many is the first sign of the disease.